 - Disc-based reading up to 2 GB

 - Clean and tidy interface; the program runs SDI but search and replace history is shared between open instances

 - The existence of a Unicode byte-order mark (BOM) is indicated by an underlined initial character (use of a BOM is critical in some situations as an indicator of UTF-8 encoding as distinct from ANSI)

 - Alt+Page Up/Down cycles through files in the current directory that have the same file extension, preserving the scroll position where possible

-All new files default to UTF8.
+Newly-created files all default to UTF-8.
 DOS and UNIX line endings are recognised.